<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/0198544fd2514a0fb72f9b9f75905f7f/pixel?tag=ViewContent&amp;noscript=1">

 What Skills Are Needed for a Human Capital Management Job?

-Most people with a human resources degree are qualified for a human capital management job.
+Most people with a human resource management degree are qualified for a human capital management job.
 Especially if one has an MBA in human resources, they’ll find that they have plenty of beneficial skills for this career field.

 MBA programs that will outfit people for human capital management jobs focus on many skills, including: